francojeferson/challenge-artificial-intelligence/COMMENTS.md

 - **Indexing & Search**: The indexing module, recently introduced with index_manager.py, builds an efficient search index from ingested resources.
 It supports both keyword and semantic search to enable relevant resource retrieval, forming the foundation for adaptive content delivery.
-- **Adaptive Prompt Engine**: (In development) This component will interact with users to assess knowledge gaps and learning preferences through a conversational interface, querying the index to retrieve relevant content.
+- **Adaptive Prompt Engine**: Implemented as a prototype (Milestone 3) with the `PromptEngine` class in 'prompt_engine.py'.
+This component interacts with users to assess knowledge gaps and learning preferences through a conversational interface, querying the index to retrieve relevant content.
+It has been localized to Brazilian Portuguese (PT-BR) to support language-specific user engagement.
 - **Content Generation**: (In development) This module will dynamically create personalized learning content based on user needs, adapting format and complexity as required.
-- **User Interface**: (In development) The UI will provide an intuitive, conversational experience for users, facilitating interaction with the prompt engine and delivery of adaptive content.
+- **User Interface**: (In development) The UI will provide an intuitive, conversational experience for users beyond the current command-line interaction in 'run.py', facilitating interaction with the prompt engine and delivery of adaptive content.

 Data flows from ingestion to indexing, then to the prompt engine and content generation, and finally to the user interface, with continuous feedback loops to adapt to user interactions.
 All processing is local to ensure privacy, and